 top of page

 It has its pros and cons to live in digital, modern times.
-And many of us have a love-and-hate-relationship with our smart phones.
-They are designed to keeping us hooked.
-It can be difficult and a real challenge requiring real discipline these days when it comes to simple choices such as for example NOT opening the phone directly in the morning or NOT SCROLLING or checking notifications for God knows how many times, during the day.
+And many of us have a love-and-hate-relationship with our smartphones.
+They are designed to keep us hooked.
+It can be difficult and a challenge requiring real discipline these days when it comes to simple choices such as for example NOT opening the phone directly in the morning or NOT SCROLLING or checking notifications for God knows how many times, during the day.
 And of course, NOT checking the phone the last thing before going to sleep at night.

-Whatever feelings or behavior we have in this regard, we can all benefit from taking small or longer breaks from the screens and their hormone-disrupting digital blue light exposure that tend to throw our circadian rhythms off course.
-Not to mention the "popcorn-brain"-impact all things digital have on us when we hop from social media to paying bills to purchasing home delivery-grocery bags, shopping technology, shoes, clothes, books or presents, reading news paper articles, doing research, comparing prices, perhaps booking trains or flights and concert tickets or making dinner reservations...
+Whatever feelings or behaviour we have in this regard, we can all benefit from taking small or longer breaks from the screens and their hormone-disrupting digital blue light exposure that tend to throw our circadian rhythms off course.
+Not to mention the "popcorn-brain"-impact all things digital have on us when we hop from social media to paying bills to purchasing home delivery-grocery bags, shopping technology, shoes, clothes, books or presents, reading news paper articles, doing research, checking in to the gym (which these days often require an app), or booking trains or flights and concert tickets or making dinner reservations...
 The list goes on, and on.
 It's no wonder that digital detox retreats where you hand over your phone or tablet before entering, is now a thing increasing in popularity.
 Or that gaming or gambling is now (finally) confirmed as a 100% real addiction, for which children and adults can seek help, detox and professional rehabilitation.

-Back to the topic of nature Our need for spending time in nature is an innate part of us, since ancestral times.
-Whether the outdoor activity is brisk or slow walking, or just sitting in a forest or by the sea, in the jungle, or in your own garden: Simply being in nature and resting your eyes on the green colors of trees, meadows or mountains, will bring restorative and healing impact, boost your sleep, decrease anxiety and lift your mood.
+Our need for spending time in nature is an innate part of us, since the beginning of human time.
+Whether the outdoor activity is brisk or slow walking, or gazing at the sea, in just sitting in a forest, a jungle, or in your own garden: Simply being in nature and resting your eyes on the green colours of trees, meadows or mountains, hearing the sounds of the wind, the trees, the tides of the water, the birds singing...
+It will bring restorative and healing impact.
+It will boost your sleep, decrease anxiety and lift your mood.
+And it'll do wonders for the nervous system.
 For example, time in nature (or 'forest bathing') will...

 It's become a proactive tradition even, to go offline for 30 days twice per year.
 And I love it!

-It's challenging at first (due to withdrawal and habit), but very rewarding.
+It's challenging at first (due to withdrawal and the power of habit habit), but very rewarding.

-Our brains work hard every day to keep balanced when it comes to feel good-neurotransmitter dopamine and feeling the opposite, pain.
+Our brains work hard every day to strive for balance when it comes to feel good-neurotransmitter dopamine and feeling the opposite, pain.
 Because they are both processed in the same parts of the brain.
 And our brains and innate systems will always, day by day, moment by moment, strive towards homeostasis.
 Optimum balance.

 With the overload of dopamine-stimulating events, impressions, notifications that we engage with on a daily basis, the homeostasis in this part of the brain gets thrown off balance.
 This means that the brain's set point for pleasure changes negatively.